SubroutineX/Clubster/README.md

-# workflow
+# Clubster

-A new Flutter project.
+A new Flutter project to help colleges in managing and monitoring and also increasing club activities.

 ## Getting Started